UrQuan3/DB-15_to_JVS/README.md

 - Melty Blood Actress Again (jp BIOS)
 - Radrgy Noa (jp BIOS)
 - Power Stone 2 (US BIOS)
+- Goketsuji Ichizoku Matsuri Senzo Kuyou

 All work in 2-player mode.
 Power Stone 2 verified in 4-player mode.

+Update 2021-03-26:
+Implemented command 30: CMD_WRITECOINSUBTRACT to support the Taito Type X.  (Or possibly just ATLUS, I have a sample size of 1)
+Bug: The Type X does not have a service button.
+Test and Service commands must come across the JVS interface.

+***ORIGINAL README BELOW***

 # TeensyJVS
 Jamma Video Standard (JVS) IO board implemented using a Teensy 3.1